Advanced Guide: Creating a budget pacing report

 Instructions

-Upgrading to ADL v2.7
+Upgrading refresh app to v2.7

 Creating a campaign budget pacing datasource